awslabs/aws-encryption-sdk-specification/framework/test-vectors/test-vector-enumeration.md

-These rules can be relatively informal in the spec, but ideally should be written programmatically, so a developer can write implement these rules in test manifest generation code.
+These rules can be relatively informal in the spec, but ideally should be written programmatically, so a developer can implement these rules in test manifest generation code.

 Evaluation rules are a useful abstraction to determine a given test scenario's expected result.
 A list of independent rules is flexible and maintainable.